 - Stir stick or spoon

 After doing some experimentation, the combination we found that worked the best seemed to be three parts paint, two parts Plaster of Paris, and one part water.

-Start out by measuring your Plaster of Paris into a bowl (we used 2 tablespoons).
+Start by measuring your Plaster of Paris into a bowl (we used two tablespoons).
 Then add one tablespoon of water.
 Mix this until you get out all of the lumps.
 Once the mixture was smooth, add three tablespoons of gray acrylic paint.
 Again, mix it well.

 Now you're ready to paint.
 Test your paint on something just to see if you're comfortable with the consistency.
 If it feels too thick, just add a little water or even paint.

 Paint as many layers as you need on your item until you have an opaque finish, or until your satisfied.
 Cover your paint tightly while you are waiting for the item to dry.
 Use your chalkboard paint as quickly as you can before it hardens.
 Then let it dry overnight before writing on it.